2-8-2: Overview

 The 2-8-2 was one of the more common configurations in the first half of the 20th century, before dieselisation.
-Between 1917 and 1944, nearly 2,200 of this type were constructed by the American Locomotive Company (ALCO), Lima Locomotive Works and Baldwin, based on designs by the United States Railroad Administration (USRA).
+Between 1917 and 1944, nearly 2,200 of this type were constructed by Baldwin, the American Locomotive Company (ALCO) and the Lima Locomotive Works, based on designs by the United States Railroad Administration (USRA).
 It was also known as the "McAdoo Mikado" in the United States, after William Gibbs McAdoo who was appointed as Director General of Railroads when the United States commenced hostilities during the latter part of the First World War and the USRA was established.
 Of all of the USRA designs, the Mikado proved to be the most popular.
 The total American production was about 14,000, of which 9,500 were for local customers and the rest exported.

 "Mikado" remained the type name until the attack on Pearl Harbor in 1941.
-Seeking a more American name, "MacArthur" came into use to describe the locomotive type in the United States, after General Douglas MacArthur.
-After the war, the type name "Mikado" again became the most common for this locomotive type.
+Seeking a more American name, "MacArthur", after General Douglas MacArthur, came into use to describe the locomotive type in the United States.
+After the war, the type name "Mikado" again became the most common for that locomotive type.